Markay12/PythonDataAnalysisDocs/README.md

 iloc identifies data values in our DataFrame by position, which would go past rows and columns

-So, how does loc work with coumns? **loc** is used to located data items vased on index rather than positions.
+So, how does loc work with columns? **loc** is used to located data items vased on index rather than positions.
 In absence of index the rows in the DataFrame are indexed as integer values